robotjackie/portfolio/_projects/04_Arduino_cam.md

 <br/>

-Luckily, the light blob detection from the Arduvision library worked.
+Luckily, the **light blob detection** from the Arduvision library **worked**.
 It refreshed at about 2-3 fps and displayed a light blob from lighting sources, such as the overhead light in the room or my mobile camera's flash, and it displayed dark blobs when the light sources were covered.
 For some reason everything had a green-ish tinge.

 <center><img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/ov7670_lightblob1.png?raw=true" width="450">
 <img src="https://github.com/robotjackie/portfolio/blob/gh-pages/public/images/ov7670_lightblob2.png?raw=true" width="450">